 If you regularly travel abroad for work or leisure you may wish to consider the roaming fees with the provider you are with or are hoping to switch to as some providers offer add-ons with roaming at a discounted rate or have bundles that allow you to use your phone abroad for no extra cost.
-However, in 2022 a number of network providers brought back roaming charges for people travelling abroad to the EU.
-More information can be found in our article.
+Read our article 'Compare the best mobile network for data roaming abroad' for more information.

 Do you need phone insurance?

 When taking out a phone contract with a network provider you may be asked if you wish to insure your mobile and this is usually added on to your pay monthly contract amount.
-Before agreeing to add the phone insurance it may be worth shopping around to see if you already have phone or gadget insurance included elsewhere e.g with a packaged bank account or with a home insurance policy, Alternatively, it may be cheaper to get a separate gadget policy altogether.
+Before agreeing to add the phone insurance it is worth checking to see if you already have phone or gadget insurance included elsewhere e.g. with a packaged bank account or with a home insurance policy.
+Alternatively, it may be cheaper to get a separate gadget policy altogether.